kdoore/CS2335-Gitbook/class-code-examples.md

 ###Week of March 19-23

+The link below is the starter-project code for Project 3.

 [Animator-Controller MiniGame_v2 - Example Starter Code Project](https://utdallas.box.com/v/MiniGameVersion1)

-I personally purchased this sprite set. **You cannot use this character in your game**.
+**IMPORTANT:** I personally purchased the sprite-set used in the starter-project linked above. **You cannot use this character in your game**.
 It is not a free-art asset.
+You can find a similar version of these sprites at the link below:

+Project includes:  PlayerController.cs, PickUp.cs, and MiniGame.cs, along with scripts from Project2.

 [Link to Free - 2D GameArt - Animation Sprite Assets](http://www.gameart2d.com/freebies.html)